Culinary School Pros and Cons: How to Decide If It’s For You

 Fortunately, financial aid is available to Escoffier students who apply and qualify to help fund their in-person or online culinary school programs.

-Culinary school students may also see a financial return on their investment.
-Some employers might be willing to pay more for culinary school graduates, so they can benefit from that formal training in their kitchens.
+Culinary school students may also see a financial return on their education investment.
+Some employers might be willing to pay more for culinary school graduates, so students who choose to attend culinary school may benefit from that formal training soon after they graduate.

 It Might Be a Challenge to Juggle Work, Family, and School Responsibilities